GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

 ![image](https://github.com/GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/assets/164141178/6f1c85ea-976d-4447-9d94-9e25d9dbf7b3)

 According to the result Home and kitchen has seen the maximum value of returns in the last 3 months of transactions.
 In this objective inner Join is used for join the two table Transactons and Prod_cat_info.
 Where is used for filtering the data.
-Group by used for sorting the data.
+Group by used for sorting the data.This analysis provides insights into return rates for different product categories during the specified period, helping to identify potential issues with product quality, customer satisfaction, or inventory management that may require attention and optimization strategies to reduce returns and enhance profitability.

 # Bussiness Objective(13): Which store_type sells the maximum products; by value of sales amount and by quantity sold?